What are crop marks and bleeds?

-If you’re considering printing brochures or postcards that have colour touching the edges of the finished piece then your printer will need a file that has bleeds and crops.
+If you’re considering printing brochures or high quality postcards that have colour touching the edges of the finished piece then your printer will need a file that has bleeds and crops.
 Most layout programs today will automatically produce crop marks and allow you to specify your bleed distance.

 What are crop marks?